Sk8ERxPiPE/RICtoPNG/README.md

 # How to use:
 Simply run the .jar file that was extracted from the ZIP.
 You may get a warning about an unsafe file; simply click "Continue", "Run Anyway", etc.

 When the app is open, click the "Convert .RIC file..." button to select a .ric file, and press "Convert" to convert it to a .png image.
-If you hold down Ctrl (or Cmd on Mac) while clicking, you can select multiple files. *The .png image will be saved in the same folder/location as the .ric file you just converted.*
+If you hold down Ctrl (or Cmd on Mac) while clicking, you can select multiple files. *The .png image(s) will be saved in the same folder/location as the .ric file(s) you just converted.*

 I hope you enjoy using this useful tool!